claudia-nikel/maRs/README.md

 `marsAverage`: returns the average temperature, windspeed, and pressure for the last 7 Sols.

+`marsAverage(x, graph = NULL)` takes the saved output from the marsInfo() function and outputs a summary of the week's averages for temperature, horizontal windspeed, and pressure, which can be graphed with `graph = TRUE`.

 `windspeed`: retrieves the inputted Sol's horizontal wind speed (m/s) from the summary table and visualizes it as a dial.
 The black bar is the average windspeed for the Sol, which corresponds to the black text.
 The green background is the sol range (min and max), and the red or green text below is represents a decrease or increase, respectively, relative to the previous sol's average.